Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 The maximum repayable credit is capped at £100,000 for touring exhibitions and £80,000 for non-touring exhibitions.

-• If anything displayed is for sale.
+• Anything on display is for sale.

-• If anything displayed is alive.
+• Anything on display is alive.

 Does your business qualify?